Convex computation of regions of attraction from data using Sums-of-Squares programming: Conclusion

 \section{Conclusion}

-This paper introduces a novel approach to the polynomial optimisation for \ac{RoA} via the moment-SoS hierarchy by leveraging data to include unknown model cases.
-This methodology effectively provides outer approximations of the real \ac{RoA} by using a dataset and a Lipschitz constant of the unknown system dynamics, as demonstrated in the theoretical analysis and the example cases.
-It allows for the analysis of the \ac{RoA} of systems using moment-\ac{SoS} hierarchy without the need for a model, thus bypassing the limitation of the polynomiality of the system.
-While the results are promising, further improvements are needed in order to address the scalability issue arising from numerical challenges.
-Future work includes introducing set partitioning to deal with the scalability issue causing the computational limitations, further developing the worst-case inner approximation part, investigating data influence on conservatism, and testing a polynomial basis for the \ac{SoS} formulation other than monomials.
+This paper introduces a novel data-driven approach to approximate the \ac{FH-RoA} via the moment-SoS hierarchy.
+This methodology effectively provides outer approximations of the real \ac{FH-RoA} using a dataset and a Lipschitz constant of the unknown system dynamics.
+In contrast to model-based approaches, using data circumvents the limitation of the system's polynomiality.
+While the results are promising, further improvements are needed to address the scalability issue arising from numerical challenges.
+Future work includes introducing set partitioning to address the scalability issue, further developing the worst-case inner approximation part, investigating the influence of data on conservatism, and testing a polynomial basis for the \ac{SoS} formulation other than monomials.